Weekend Report Sept. 14, 2012

 Council of Chiefs declare rise in violence a National Crisis

 Palau’s traditional chiefs have taken the lead in declaring the increasing number of violent crimes in the nation as a national crisis.
-Through the declaration dated on September 12, price the chiefs are also calling upon all parents, pharmacy leaders, law enforcement personnel and the community as a whole to join forces in addressing the cause of the rise in violent crimes in the community.
+Through the declaration dated on September 12, the chiefs are also calling upon all parents, leaders, law enforcement personnel and the community as a whole to join forces in addressing the cause of the rise in violent crimes in the community.
 “In the past several months, we have seen a number of violent crimes in our community that have resulted in severe injuries and loss of lives, and we have not seen in our history in such a short period of time the number of violent incidents and loss of lives unrelated to war”, says the Chiefs.
 The Chiefs further stressed the many incidents, which resulted in loss of lives including last year’s hacking death of a Filipina worker and another incident that resulted in a death of Japanese citizen.
 “The violent incidents and crimes that occurred within the recent past against many people, national and foreign guests… and most recently the violent and gruesome knife assault that resulted in the taking of the life of a young and promising Palauan son and the permanent maiming of another, have affected the very foundation of our society…” stressed the Chiefs.
 The declaration urges all sectors to work in unison to address such crisis.
 “The increase in violent incidents and crimes have reached a crisis point that requires concrete and timely action from all sectors of the Palauan society”.

 Hacking suspects plead not guilty; One out on Bail